Skip to content

 The Rhone Versatility Short is designed for tackling a wide range of activities.
 As someone who’s a hybrid athlete, I was curious how the Versatility Short would perform in the different training settings that I undergo every week.
-Will this short perform for my heavy back squats, cross-training workouts, and runs?
+Will this short perform well for my heavy back squats, CrossFit workouts, and runs?

 Overall, I’ve really enjoyed the Rhone Versatility Short’s performance and think they’ll deliver a consistent fit and feel.
 I like their deeper pockets and how well their shell stretches.
-There are a couple of contexts in which I think the Versatility Short will fall short for some, but we’ll discuss those in-depth below.
+There are a couple of contexts in which I think the Versatility Short will fall short for some, but I’ll discuss those in-depth below.

 Who Should Invest In the Rhone Versatility Short?